laumaxim/feedforward/README.md

 Backprogation is used to compute the gradient of the loss function over the space of all possible weigths.
 This process is implemented in the function `backprop()` for a dense neural net, where the output layer consists of 1 neuron and the loss function is the log loss.
-This is a binary classifier.
+The neural network then becomes a binary classifier.

 In general, the goal of any supervised learning algorithm is to find a functions that maps the set of inputs $X$ to their correct output $y$.
-The function `artificial_neural_network()` takes as input the training data $X$ with desired output $y$ and the hyperparameters number of `epochs`, batch_size and the learning rate `LR_H` for the hidden and `LR_O` for the outer layer.
+The function `artificial_neural_network()` takes as input the training data $X$ with desired output $y$ and the hyperparameters number of `epochs`, `batch_size` and the learning rate `LR_H` for the hidden and `LR_O` for the outer layer.
 The weights $W$ are first initialised randomly and the predicted output of the neural net is computed with `feed_forward()`.
-The loss function `log_loss()` is used to calculate the discrepency between the predicted and the actual outputs $y$
+The loss function `log_loss()` is used to calculate the discrepency between the predicted and the actual outputs $y$ The network is trained by minimising the loss function with respect to the weights using the gradient descent algorithm.
+The gradient of the loss function is calculated using backpropagation using the function `backprop()`.
+The first $n$ training samples from $X$ are used to update the weights where $n$ is the hyperparamter `batch_size`.
+Then the next $n$ samples from $X$ are used until *all* training samples have been worked through.
+This constitutes one epoch and is repeated as many times as is defined by the hyperparamater `epochs`.
+For each epoch the current training accuraccy and the current log loss of the output is tracked in the lists `LOSS_VEC` and `ACC_VEC`.
+Those metrics can then be plotted to evaluate the learning of the neural net.

 ## ToDo:
 - Allow the use of different activation functions, like ReLu or tanh